-If a glaze slurry contains soluble or partially soluble raw materials or is made using hard water, then solid can precipitate over time forming hard lumps, crystals or a scum.
-Frits lacking alumina can be soluble.
-Gerstley borate, barium carbonate and nepheline syenite are slightly soluble.
-Any ground raw material that contained soluble salts will supply these for resolution in the glaze.
+If a glaze slurry contains soluble or partially soluble raw materials or is made using hard water, then solids can precipitate over time forming hard lumps, crystals or a scum.
+At a minimum the solubility of many materials is enough to stain the water in a slurry (seen on the top after the powder has settled).

 Soluble ingredients in glazes always precipitate as angular crystals.
 Right?

-These flakes have been screened from a highly fritted boron glaze mixed using hard water and stored for a year.
-They formed as a film across the top of the settled surface.
+These flakes have been screened from a highly-fritted boron glaze mixed using hard water and stored for a year.
+They formed as a film across the top of the settled surface and on the walls of the bucket.
+Frits are stoichiometric, they should not dissollve, but they do.
+Perhaps this is evidence that frit makers are unable to precisely control production parameters.

 Are frits partially soluble?
 Yes, many are.

-Precipitate can forms in firtted glazes, remember to screen it
+Precipitate can forms in fritted glazes, remember to screen it

 Potters often store glazes for long periods so tiny spherical precipitate particles can form.
 These were found in a months-old bucket of G2926B (M370 clear) cone 6 clear glaze (about 2 gallons).
 These can appear over time, depending on factors like temperature, electrolytes in your water or solubility in the materials (likely, the frit is slightly soluble).
 The glaze slurry should be screened periodically (or immediately if you note the particles when glazing a piece).
 This is an 80 mesh screen.
 Note the brush, using one of these gets the glaze through the screen much quicker than using a rubber spatula.

-Add 5% caclium carbonate to a tenmoku.
+Add 5% calcium carbonate to a tenmoku.
 What happens?

 In the glaze on the left (90% Ravenscrag Slip and 10% iron oxide) the iron is saturating the melt crystallizing out during cooling.
 GR10-K1, on the right, is the same glaze but with 5% added calcium carbonate.
 This addition is enough to keep most of the iron in solution through cooling, so it contributes to the super-gloss deep tenmoku effect instead of precipitating out.